ShimmerEngineering/Shimmer-C-API/ShimmerBLE/FileParser/README.md

 6. The parsed files directory will be at the same level with the BinaryFiles level folder
 7. The Algorithm folder contains the results for non-wear detection
 8. For more details regarding the file parser output, please refer to [ASM-DOC06-03_Verisense Data Dictionary.pdf](https://github.com/ShimmerEngineering/Shimmer-C-API/blob/VCBA-110/ShimmerBLE/FileParser/ASM-DOC06-03_Verisense%20Data%20Dictionary.pdf)

+## Current Limitations
+### File Parser
+Currently the file parser is only available in Java